sguox002/leetcode/leetcode-all.md

 ->>

 ### dfs
+<<-1462	Course Schedule IV    		43.9%	Medium
+given n course from 0 to n-1 and a list of prerquisitites. given a list of queries (a,b) need to return if a is b's prerequisites.
+- the graph will form several connected graphs.
+- post order traversal to get the parent child relations.

+->>

 <<-1559	Detect Cycles in 2D Grid    		44.8%	Hard
 given a matrix, find if there exists a cycle, a cycle is connected path with same value. dfs with parent position, we cannot go back to immediate parent.
 If we found we back to a visited node, we found a cycle.